• Discounts and special offers

 Cory Santos Senior Reporter

 Cory Santos is a finance writer, editor and credit card expert with over seven years of experience in personal finance.
 Having lived and worked worldwide, Cory now calls South Florida home, helping consumers find their ideal credit card and offering impartial and approachable advice to help them navigate their best financial lives.
-Cory joined Wise Publishing from BestCards, with bylines in numerous online and digital publications across North America, including AOL, MSN, Yahoo Finance, the Miami Herald, St. Louis Post-Dispatch, and more.
+Cory joined Wise Publishing from BestCards, with bylines in numerous digital publications across North America, including AOL, MSN, Yahoo Finance, the Miami Herald, St. Louis Post-Dispatch, and more.
 When he isn't scouring for the latest credit card deals and offers, Cory can be found working on his various historical research projects, jogging, or hanging out with his cats, Bentley, Cougar, and Pumpkin.

 Disclaimer

 The content provided on Moneywise is information to help users become financially literate.
-It is neither tax nor legal advice, is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+It is neither investment, tax nor legal advice, is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities, enter into any loan, mortgage or insurance agreements or to adopt any investment strategy.
 Tax, investment and all other decisions should be made, as appropriate, only with guidance from a qualified professional.
 We make no representation or warranty of any kind, either express or implied, with respect to the data provided, the timeliness thereof, the results to be obtained by the use thereof or any other matter.
 Advertisers are not responsible for the content of this site, including any editorials or reviews that may appear on this site.
 For complete and current information on any advertiser product, please visit their website.

 †Terms and Conditions apply.